MakieOrg/GeoMakie.jl/README.md

 ga = GeoAxis(
     fig[1, 1]; # any cell of the figure's layout
-    dest = "+proj=wintri", # the CRS in which you want to plot coastlines = true # plot coastlines from Natural Earth, as a reference.
+    dest = "+proj=wintri", # the CRS in which you want to plot )
-)
+lines!(ga, GeoMakie.coastlines()) # plot coastlines from Natural Earth as a reference
+# You can plot your data the same way you would in Makie
 scatter!(ga, -120:15:120, -60:7.5:60; color = -60:7.5:60, strokecolor = (:black, 0.2))
 fig
 ```